Max Kepler Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to allow 96 home runs (one per game), the third-fewest in the league.
+- Mariners pitchers combine to give up 100 home runs (1.1 per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.